|Motto:||Fides in duce obligat.|

 Main article: Languages of Faeland

-The term "languages" is used because unlike many countries, Faeland has no unifying common root language that is used across all of its lands.
+The plural "languages" is used because unlike many countries, Faeland has no unifying common root language that is used across all of its lands.
 The lingua franca of the nation, English, is in fact an import.
-The Faelish language is native only to Ríocht Fíl, elsewhere it is considered a second language.
+The Faelish language family is native but has retreated largely to within Ríocht Fíl, elsewhere it is treated as a second language.

 Main article: Religion in Faeland